logo

 Do you take insurance?

-Dr. Krumbeck is an in-network provider for Allegiance, Blue Cross Blue Shield, Missoula County, Pacific Source, United Healthcare and Montana Health Co-op.
+The doctors at Montana Whole Health are in-network providers for Aetna, Allegiance, Blue Cross Blue Shield, Missoula County, Pacific Source, and Mountain Health Co-op.
+Dr. Krumbeck is an in-network provider for United Healthcare.
 However, some plans specifically exclude naturopathic coverage.
 Remember that you are responsible for confirming that your plan covers naturopathic physicians.
 We are considered an out-of-network provider for other insurers.
 However, some companies extend their out-of-network coverage to naturopathic physicians.
 Please double check with your insurance company before coming for a first office visit.

 We are happy to bill your insurance for you.
 You may also use your health savings account to pay for visits, copayments or supplements.
 Check with your insurer to determine eligibility and benefits.
 It is the patient’s responsibility to pay any amount that their insurer denies.
 Verify Your Insurance Benefits